UniversityOfSaintThomas/Cascade_documentation/campaign-pages/README.md

 -   Some requestors need help with content.
 If provided, we can add provided content, then requestors and add or edit content as needed.
 -   **It's not a development task to copyedit content, make multiple content revisions, or source images.**

+---

 ## Cascade :lemon:

+The campaign page templates in Capricorn and Orion are not the same, but the folder structure is the same.

 ### Folder Structure :pear: